 - Scrapbooking paper

-- Any type of Mod Podge & Sparkle Mod Podge
+- Mod Podge Matte & Sparkle Mod Podge

 - Paint (I used FolkArt French Blue) to prime the wood

 - Prime wood with FolkArt French Blue, let dry.

 - Disassemble “L” Hat Hook with a Philips head screwdriver.
 These hooks were on clearance at Michaels, I bought a bunch, mainly for the parts (the hook and hangers).
 I will use the letter(s) for some other project in the future.

 I selected two interior illustrations in the “Jingle Bells” book.
 Decoupage one image to the front and another to the back.

 I cut 3/4″ inch strips from a piece of holiday scrapbook paper, decoupaged to the sides and let dry.